joahking/rails_ab_test/README.md

 ```

 The method `choose_ab_test` will randomly (with 50% probability) choose A or B as the A/B Test version.
-From here the version chosen will be accessible in the variable `@ab_test`.
+From here the version chosen will be accessible in your views and helpers in the variable `@ab_test`.

 Then inside the action you need to replace `render` with `render_ab`